20 November 2017|

 The Ministry of Justice and the Office for National Statistics undertook a forensic and detailed analysis of aggregated data from a series of national UK crime surveys.
-Although the Report was produced in 2013, it is without doubt still worthy of consideration as it brought together, for the first time, a range of criminal statistics relating to sexual offences in England Wales, in a neutral way.
+Although the Report was produced in 2013, it is without doubt still worthy of consideration as it brought together, for the first time, a range of criminal statistics relating to sexual offences in England and Wales, in a neutral way.
 Its conclusions include:

 only 15% of females who had been victims of the most serious sexual offences reported them to the police;